lukcos/demo-analytics-engineering-project/README.md

 While that’s the long-term solution, one immediate actionable thing we can do to salvage this analysis is up the volume of sample records from Jan 2021 to Feb 2021.
 Or open that up to a 6 months timeframe.
 Ideally, getting a more robust sample set of data might allow us to use our existing scripts to perform the same analysis but gain a little more confidence in the significance of the results.
 That along with hammering out our data dictionary for ambiguous terminology should get us in “better” shape than where we sit right now.

 I honestly don’t feel comfortable scaling this data solution as it exists today.
 We’re just running the risk of shoving more bad data into our database, potentially compromising existing analytics solutions, and killing confidence in our data culture if we were to scale now.
 There’s just too much inconsistent, missing, and irreconcilable data currently.
 We should be focusing our efforts on the entry point of data into our data pipelines and implementing validation methods.
 I’d be more than happy to reach out to whoever I need to for getting that conversation started.

+Once we have those items ironed out, I'd also love to explore productionizing a solution with solid data.
+Given solid data, a few tweaks, and fine-tuning the model, we can create automated pulls and transormations of this data so that we can have reliable, up-to-date, and accurate data.

 Lemme know if you have any questions or want to chat about this over a call!